ASK KNOX

 import time

-"""Poll a session until it reaches a terminal state."""
+"""Poll a session until it goes idle or terminates.

 while True: